Brettles/short-sqs-lab/README.md

 The other advantage of Kinesis is that the consumer can elect where to start in the message stream - either from "now" (which means only receiving new messages); from the start of the stream (reprocessing is back to the retention period (up to 7 days); or from a specific time in the stream.

-Whether you use SQS or Kinesis is up to you - but SQS is better suited to aynshcronous decoupling of application components whereas Kinesis is more for streaming of data.
+Whether you use SQS or Kinesis is up to you - but SQS is better suited to asynchronous decoupling of application components whereas Kinesis is more for streaming of data.

 ### Kinesis Data Stream Creation
 Create the Kinesis stream manually or using the `kinesis-data-stream.yaml` CloudFormation template.
-This create a Kinesis Data Stream called "KinesisStream".
+This creates a Kinesis Data Stream called "KinesisStream".

-You may also run `create-kinesis-stream.sh` which calls CloudFormation from the commandline.
-You can then run `describe-kinesis-stream.sh` which will show the stack output once CloudFormation has completed creation.
+You may also run `./create-kinesis-stream.sh` which calls CloudFormation for you.
+You can then run `./describe-kinesis-stream.sh` which will show the stack output once CloudFormation has completed creation.

 ### Sending Kinesis Data
 You do not need to edit `generate-kinesis-data.py` as it already has the stream name in it on line 11 (unless you created a stream manually with a different name).
 As with the SQS script above, this creates random messages.
 Run it to begin sending messages: